chrisgahlert/gradle-dcompose-plugin/README.md

 Please also make sure, that the Project has the Maven Central Repository or a mirror added.
 This is needed to download the Docker Java Client dependencies.

-After applying the plugin you can start by defining containers:
+After applying the plugin you can start by defining services:

 ## Use existing image